 DAY 1 Calafate: Arrival to El Calafate.
-Airport pick up and
+Airport pick up and check in at your accommodation.

 DAY 2 Calafate: Breakfast.
 At 7 am or 9 am depending on season, Perito Moreno Glacier Full Day Tour: People from all over the world come to this remote place in Southern Patagonia to be a witness of the Ice Age.
 This is one of the only moving glaciers in the planet, and a visit is not only worth, is a MUST.